strubium/Modern-Warfare-Cubed-Documentation/docs/Making Modern Warfare Cubed/project-ressources.md

 - **[Contributing Guide]:** Before you start contributing, make sure to read this guide.
 It'll help you understand our contribution policies and procedures.

 - **[Trello Board]:** Our project management tool.
 You can use it to see what others are working on, track your own tasks, and identify new tasks to pick up.
-(If you are not a member of the board and you want to be one contact me in DM's)
+(Outdated and largely unused)

 [Cleanroom Discord]: https://discord.gg/jXTBfm27Vf
 [Modern Warfare Cubed Discord]: https://discord.gg/k5WPk93K7b